How Long Can You Stay on Your Parents' Car Insurance Policy?

 |Condo Owner With Multi-Policy||$1,592|

 Dynamic auto insurance data methodology

 Methodology: The auto insurance rates displayed above and throughout this page are dynamic, meaning the data will refresh when the most recent information is made available.
 Rates are based on a sample driver profile — a 30-year-old single male driver with a Honda Accord and full coverage.
 This profile was adjusted based on common pricing factors used by major car insurance companies, like age, coverage level, driving record and others.

 The best way to save on car insurance is to compare rates from as many companies as possible.
 Discounts can be great, but sometimes your premium is simply too high because you’re with the wrong company.

-Enter your ZIP code below to retrieve personalized rates from top insurance companies.
+Enter your ZIP code to retrieve personalized quotes from top insurance companies.

 No. You need to get a new policy, assigned to the address at which you currently reside.
 Car insurance companies use your ZIP code to determine the monthly cost of your policy.
 Staying on your parents’ policy after moving out may risk coverage denial in the event of an accident.